sugitalab/sugitalab_website/content/member/university_tokyo.en.md

 ---
-title: 'Department of Physics, Faculty of Science, University of Tokyo'
+title: 'Faculty of Science, UTokyo'
 date: 2025-08-30T15:56:58+09:00
 draft: false
 description: ''
 keywords: []
 ---

-## Department of Physics, Faculty of Science, University of Tokyo
+## Department of Physics, Faculty of Science & Graduate School of Science, The University of Tokyo

 ### Members